Thermal Enhanced Vapor Extraction

 Soil

-with highly variable permeability may result in uneven delivery of airflow to
+with highly variable permeability may result in uneven delivery of

 the contaminated regions.